ClickCease Identifying Yard Growths: Lumps, Bumps & More - Arborist Now

 Location and Appearance: Oaks showcase a wide variety of gall-related deformities across different parts of the tree.
 These galls can be found on leaves, twigs, flowers, acorns, and buds, and they vary significantly in size, shape, and color.
 Galls are so commonly found on oaks that it is often thought that galls are typical parts of the plants.
 Some of the most common oak galls include:

 • Oak Apple Galls: Large, round, and spongy structures often found on oak leaves, caused by wasps.
-They start green and mature into brown or black.
+They start out green and mature into brown or black.

 • Horned Oak Galls: Elongated, horn-shaped growths that protrude from twigs, caused by wasps.
 They can appear in various shades of brown.

 • Knopper Galls: Distinctive, acorn-like growths that develop on oak twigs, caused by wasps.
-They start green and eventually turn brown.
+They start out green and eventually turn brown.

 Maple Bladder-Gall

 Location and Appearance: This particular gall, observed as bright red bead-like growths on silver and red maple leaves, is caused by eriophyid mites.
-These mites feed within the galls, changing the galls' color from green to reddish, then nearly black, by the end of summer.
+These mites feed within the galls, changing the galls' color from green to reddish, then to nearly black by the end of summer.
 By fall, the mites have left the foliage to overwinter on the twigs, usually at the bases of the buds.

 Crown Gall

 Location and Appearance: As noted by the Morton Arboretum in Illinois, crown gall is one of the most studied plant diseases.
 The disease is caused by a soil-inhabiting bacterium.
 More than 600 plant species in over 90 plant families are susceptible to this disease, although relatively few species sustain significant damage.
-Galls form on roots and stems, especially at the root collar – the junction of roots and stem.
+Galls form on roots and stems, especially at the root collar—the junction of roots and stem.
 Young plants with large or numerous galls tend to be stunted and predisposed to drought damage or winter injury.
 Galls continue to enlarge as plants grow and can disfigure woody stems.

 Prevention Tactics for Gall Management